NSAMR/uk.ac.nsamr/README.md

 * Scalia Import --> Import main demo content (button) (this takes aaaages)

 ### 8. Set up how we want (TODO: this is for old theme)
-Follow Scalia's included instructions for setting up demo content in the first instance
+* Follow Scalia's included instructions for setting up demo content in the first instance
+* Appearance --> Theme options --> General --> Identity
+  * Upload NSAMR logo of correct size to each option in
+* Appearance --> Theme options --> General --> Colors --> Background and main colors:
+  * Background color for boxed layout: #586F7C
+  * Basic background color for website:
+  * Top background color:
 ### 9. PLAY!

 ### 10. Generally revel in own brilliance